Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

     }
 }
 ```
-Now you can  sync your project and start working with RAdAttribution SDK
+Now you can  sync your project and start working with RakutenAdvertisingAttribution SDK
 }

-#### Setup RAdAttribution SDK initialization
+#### Setup RakutenAdvertisingAttribution SDK initialization
-To start working with RAdAttribution SDK you need to create an instance of [Configuration][com.rakuten.attribution.sdk.Configuration] class.
+To start working with RakutenAdvertisingAttribution SDK you need to create an instance of [Configuration][com.rakuten.attribution.sdk.Configuration] class.
 It's constructor takes three parameters:
  - appId (unique android application id.
 You can get it from any Context class instance of your application)
  - appVersion (your application version name, '1.0' for example)